pramcistudent/Marvel-vs-DC-dashboard/README.md

 ![Mobile](/wireframes/home.jpg/) -->

 ## Current Features
+* The site uses [Intro.js](https://introjs.com/) which provides the user with a step-by-step guide for the website.
+The intro consists of 5 steps which helps to show the user a quick overview of the functions and charts on the site.
+The first step shows the user the reset button and the action, the second step shows the user the Hero Selector dropdown box, and last 3 steps show the user the first three charts and information about each chart.

-* The Navbar is fixed to the top of the page and contains the name of the site.
+* The Navbar is fixed at the top of the page and contains the name of the site.
 The navbar has been styled using red to represent [Marvel](https://www.marvel.com/movies) and blue to represent [DC](https://www.dcuniverse.com/coming-soon/).

-* Just below the navbar on the right-hand side is a fixed scrolling reset button to allow the user to quickly and easily reset all filters at any point.
+* Just below the navbar, on the right-hand side, is a fixed scrolling reset button to allow the user to quickly and easily reset all filters at any point.
 This avoids the user having to scroll and find the reset button.

 * The 'filter by hero' dropdown allows the user to see all the heroes in the list, dependent upon applied filters.
 It also allows the user to select a specific hero to view data in isolation.

-* The bar chart is used to show the breakdown of heroes by publisher and can be filtered so all charts so data on a individual publisher.
+* The bar chart is used to show the breakdown of heroes by publisher.
+This can be filtered so all charts show data on a individual publisher.

 * The 2 pie charts display data on hero gender and the second pie chart displays hero alignment.
 The text is displayed as a percentage for easy readability, the user can also hover over a section of the pie chart to view the number of heroes that make up the percentage of the pie chart.